 Shawn has been heavily involved as a consultant and speaker for various sports and athletic organizations across the country, including the Minnesota Football Coaches Association, Division I Intercollegiate Athletic Programs and many others.

-While the Vertical Jump Bible might be a bit outdated by today’s standards, it still is regarded as a very influential program that paved the way for many of today’s vertical jump experts, so the fact that he’s one of the people behind BoingVert is a huge plus.
+While the Vertical Jump Bible might be a bit outdated by today’s standards, it still is regarded as a very influential book that paved the way for many of today’s vertical jump experts, so the fact that he’s one of the people behind BoingVert is a huge plus.

 What Is BoingVert & How Does It Work?

-BoingVert is a vertical jump training program that promises to dramatically increase your vertical using a combination of two jump programs, a plyometrics-only Animal Program, and a more strength oriented Monster Program.
+BoingVert is a vertical jump training program that promises to dramatically increase your vertical leap by using a combination of two jump programs, a plyometrics-only Animal Program, and a more strength oriented Monster Program.

 The Animal part of the BoingVert program focuses exclusively on plyometrics and body-weight exercises.
 The only equipment you’ll need is a bench – you can do all the exercises in a park or even at home.

 The first thing I did when going through the Animal program was reading through the Animal Philosophy manual.
 It’s a 32-page eBook that goes through the background of the program, key factors to jumping higher, and a general breakdown of what the program is about.

 The eBook discusses some of the key components of vertical jumping like landing absorption, core strength, and cool-down.
 It also talks about few other aspects that are not as emphasized in other programs, such as choosing the right footwear and the importance of training surface.

-After going through the “big picture” information in the e-book, you can jump right into the nuts and bolts of the program, which is the Animal Workout Log.
+After going through the “big picture” information in the eBook, you can jump right into the nuts and bolts of the program, which is the Animal Workout Log.
 It lays out the phases of the program and outlines the workouts for each day of the entire 16 weeks.

 The Animal Program is made up of six phases that are 2-3 weeks long each.